DiplomarbeitSC-fekdac22-snichc22/Kinematics/README.md

 Do not use the hardware sink until every value marked as provisional has been measured.
 Keep a hardware emergency stop that cuts servo power independently of Python and the Raspberry Pi.

+The PCA9685 logic side uses the Raspberry Pi's default I2C pins and address `0x40`.
+Power the servos from their separate fused supply, not from the Raspberry Pi.
+Only one controller may drive the PCA9685 at a time.

 ## Configuration

 | File | Purpose |